 11 Benefits and results a.
 The benefits of this best practice for the target groups: When using nature and art together, the group gaining the consciousness of examining, discovering, recognizing and re-transforming develops their artistic arrangement skills.
 Develops different perspectives and interpretation skills.
 Describes the concept of art, nature and aesthetics together.
 Develops a sense of freedom and directs creative thinking.
-The child expresses his or her feelings with this work (with the material, color, volume, surface and space he uses).
+The child expresses his or her feelings with this work (with the material, colour, volume, surface and space he uses).
 In short, it gives the child aesthetic satisfaction and the comfort of expressing his or her feelings. b.
-Community/social impact: It draws attention to the natural environment and creates awareness.
-12 Challenge to inclusion addressed It highlights nature and environment consciousness.
-Talent challenge.
-13 How did it address that challenge?
-With this work, the child chooses materials from nature that he or she thinks will express himself.
-And with these materials, he or she is directed to a creative thought where he or she can express his or her feelings and interpret his or her thoughts.
-They may have an opportunity to show their skills.
-14 21 st skills addressed Art supports the process of learning to learn and can be very useful for Creative thinking and Decision making.
+Community/social impact : It draws attention to the natural environment and creates awareness.
+It highlights nature and environment consciousness.
+12 Challenge to Talent challenge. inclusion addressed 13 How did it address that challenge?
+1421stskillsaddressedArt supports the process of learning to learn and can be vertice thinking and Decision making.
 15 UDL as Guiding principle In this activity the students present their imagination so there is not true or false.
 All students' products are valuable.
 And, they will get rid of the incapability idea in their mind.
-16 Website/E-mail /Other contact info: Hatice Egemen Haticeegemen1981@gmail.com https://besimeozdericiortaokulu.meb.k12.tr EXPERTS INPUT Questions for Did you like the activity?
-How did being in nature make you feel?
+16 Website/E-mail Hatice Egemen Haticeegemen1981@gmail.com /Other contact info: https://besimeozdericiortaokulu.meb.k12.tr Did you like the activity?
+EXPERTS INPUT How did being in nature make you feel?
 Which materials did you choose from nature?
-How do you intend to integrate these materials? lection Does the product you create reflect your spirit?
+Questions for How do you intend to integrate these materials?
+Reflection Does the product you create reflect your spirit?